RinteRface/shinyMobile/README.md

 ### Limitations
 It is actually quite complex to guarantee that all mobile platforms are supported.
-The PWA compatibility script will work in most of the case.
+The PWA compatibility script will work in most cases.
 If not, please open an issue [here](https://github.com/GoogleChromeLabs/pwacompat/issues), to help improving it!

 ## Acknowledgement